Formalizing Preferences Over Runtime Distributions: Instantiating Utility Functions in Practice

-The preference for money in \cref{ex:known-linmoney} implies a specific utility function and thus a specific form of the function $p$.
-The denominator $r + \cost(\kappa_0) - \cost(0)$ can be interpreted as money ``on the table'': $r$ is the maximum we stand to earn and $\cost(\kappa_0) - \cost(0)$ is the maximum cost savings we can achieve.
-The numerator $r + \cost(\kappa_0) - \cost(t)$ represents the portion of this total available money that we were actually able to collect by finishing our run at time $t$.
+The preference for money in \cref{ex:known-linmoney} implies a specific utility function.
+The denominator $\revenue(0) + \cost(\kappa_0) - \cost(0)$ can be interpreted as money ``on the table''; $\revenue(0)$ is the maximum we stand to earn and $\cost(\kappa_0) - \cost(0)$ is the maximum cost we can save.
+The numerator $\revenue(t) + \cost(\kappa_0) - \cost(t)$ represents the portion of this total available money that we were actually able to collect by finishing our run at time $t$.
 So $p(t, \kappa_0)$ is the proportion of the total available money that we were able to earn.
-We can also see the three aspects of our risk preferences mentioned at the end of \cref{sec:axioms}: (i) the value of spending $t$ of $\kappa_0$ seconds to solve our problem is $r - \cost(t)$; (ii) the loss from wasting $\kappa_0$ seconds to accomplish nothing is $\cost(\kappa_0)$; and (iii) the (present) value of the information to be gained from solving our problem is $r - \cost(0)$.
+We can again see the three aspects of our risk preferences mentioned above: (i) the value of spending $t$ of $\kappa_0$ seconds to solve our problem is $\revenue(t) - \cost(t)$; (ii) the loss from wasting $\kappa_0$ seconds to accomplish nothing is $\cost(\kappa_0)$; and (iii) the value of the information to be gained from solving our problem is $\revenue(0) - \cost(0)$.
+We can generalize the above to arbitrary functions.